VA3DSO/VIC-BBS/README.md

 - SYSOP : This is a utility program that can do things like create the initial user log, edit users, generate the user list, etc.

 ## Required SEQ Files
 In order to run the BBS, you are going to need some supporting sequential (text) files.
 These can contain any PETSCII codes you would like.
-The D64 distribution image contains all of these files that you can then modify with your preferred PETSCII editor (not included with BBS).
+These are not included with BBS.

-You need to create/edit the following SEQ files:
+You need to create the following SEQ files:
 - BANNER : Splash screen showed to user upon initial connect
 - MOTD : Message of the Day shown after user logon
 - HELP : Main Menu help screen